DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 ## Select All

-If your Grid configuration includes the `TableHeaderRow` plugin and the `TableSelection` plugin's `showSelectionColumn` property is set to true, the header row displays the Select All check box that provides a capability to select/deselect all rows.
+If your Grid configuration includes the `TableHeaderRow` plugin and the `TableSelection` plugin's `showSelectionColumn` property is set to true, the header row displays the Select All check box that provides the capability to select/deselect all rows.

 ### Without Paging